 Fees.
 The applicant shall pay all fees and charges required by the Township including the

-required escrow deposit set by the Township Board for site plan review and special land use approval, if applicable.
+required escrow deposit set by the Township Board for the Application, site plan review, Community and Environmental Impact Assessment, and special land use approval, if applicable.
 In addition, the Township reserves the right to require the applicant to deposit an increased or additional escrow deposit if necessary for the Township to review the application and related materials, including escrows necessary to pay third parties or contractors to assist the Township with consideration of the site plan, special land use approval, or continuing operation of the data center or digital mining use.

 General Regulations.
-The following general requirements apply to all data centers and digital mining uses within the Township.
+The following general requirements apply to all data centers and digital mining uses and their operators (hereafter “Company”) within the Township.

 Noise.
-Noise emanating from the use, operation, maintenance, or decommissioning of a data center or a digital mining use shall not exceed forty-five (45) decibels (dBA) Lmax as measured from any property line.
+Noise emanating from the construction, use, operation, maintenance, or decommissioning of a data center or a digital mining use shall not exceed fifty-five (55) decibels (dBA) Lmax as measured from any property line of the data center site.

 The maximum noise levels provided above shall not apply to emergency alerts or emergency alarms.